HuiXusheng/HuiXusheng.github.io/_pages/about.md

 <img src="/images/25.gif" width="317">    <img src="/images/26.gif" width="317">    <img src="/images/27.gif" width="317">

 These robots are capable of producing stable inchworm-like crawling motion on non-customized surfaces under lasers with low frequencies.
-When the laser frequency is increased, the lightweight robot structure is capable of generating fast vibrations, resulting in a vibration actuation for ultra-fast movement speed.
+When the laser frequency is increased, the lightweight robot structure is capable of generating fast vibrations, resulting in a vibration actuation for ultra-fast movement speed up to **3.66BL/s**, which is faster than the vast majority of other robots of this size on a non-customizable surface.

 <img src="/images/21.gif" width="317">    <img src="/images/22.gif" width="317">
 <br>